franks42/fetch-repl/README.md

 fetch-repl
 ==========

-A ClojureScript Browser REPL implementation based on noir and fetch.
+A ClojureScript Browser-REPL implementation based on noir and fetch.